apache/arrow/docs/source/developers/java/building.rst

 Building C & C++ JNI Libraries on MacOS
 ---------------------------------------

-For Build C Data Interface lib:
+To build only the C Data Interface library:

 .. code-block::